HEPTACOM/heptaconnect-dataset-ecommerce/README.md

 ## Description

-This is a HEPTAconnect package.
+This is the ecommerce dataset.
+It provides all common entities for the transfer of data between different ecommerce portals.
 Read more under [Overview](../heptaconnect-docs).